Albert Goodwin: Legacy

-In 2015, the film, Goodwin's Way, debuted.
+In 2016, the film, Goodwin's Way, directed by Comox Valley native Neil Vokey, debuted.
 The film documents the town of Cumberland resisting the opening of a new mine and resurrecting the legacy of Ginger Goodwin.
 Residents share their viewpoints on the life story of the labour hero.

 Quotes

 "...we know that all this misery is the outcome of someone's carelessness and that someone is the capitalists, those who own the machinery of production...
 This class of parasites have been living on the blood of the working class, they are responsible for the conditions existing at the present time...
 To throw this system over we have got to organize as a class and fight them as class against class... and our weapons are education, organization and agitation... and the principles of Socialism, for it is necessary that you know when to strike and how to strike, and if we have not these weapons when the time comes, we shall not be able to predict the outcome of the fight... we have the power and the lever to overthrow the existing society."